alien4cloud/alien4cloud.github.io/documentation/2.2.0/orchestrators/yorc/location.markdown

 Edit mandatory parameters AWS **image_id**, **instance_type**, **security_groups** and **key_name** to provide the name of a key pair already known from AWS.

+Edit **credentials** to provide a user name.
+This user will be used to connect to this on-demand compute resource once created, and to deploy applications on it (while user credentials used to create this on-demand resource are defined in the Yorc server configuration).

 Click on the **EBSVolume**, the following details should appear, with here several properties set as explained below:

 ![EBSVolume configuration](../../../../images/2.2.0/yorc/aws-volume-on-demand.png)